IgniteUI/indigo-design-docfx/en/components/select.md

 <img class="responsive-img" src="../images/select_error.png" srcset="../images/select_error@2x.png 2x" />
 `error`

 In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
-In Figma you can switch between them using the "State" property from the properties panel.
+In Figma you can switch between them using the `State` property from the properties panel.

 > [!NOTE]
 > The Select input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).
 In Figma on the other hand we have a separate base component called `.Select Input`, which is used explicitly on the Select component.